The Guernsey Movie

 Directed by the legendary Mike Newell and starring Lily James and Michiel Huisman, the film follows the story of a free-spirited journalist who forms a life-changing bond with the eccentric Guernsey Literary and Potato Peel Pie Society; a book club that united islanders through literature when German soldiers controlled Guernsey.
 Ahead of the film release, literary fanatics and film buffs can experience the Guernsey depicted in the novel and the film on themed tours that encompass locations featured in the story.

-The film is expected to be released some time in 2018.
+The film is expected to be released on 20th April 2018.

 Discover the places in Guernsey that were the settings for the struggles and the friendships of the characters in the internationally-loved story, ‘The Guernsey Literary and Potato Peel Pie Society’, which is being released as a film adaptation in 2018.
 Learn more about the context of the German occupation with visits to fascinating historical sites such as the German Underground Hospital to understand what life was really like in Guernsey at that time.